oliverlloyd/jmeter-ec2/README.txt

 -- Dynamic editing of thread counts
--- Changing any CSV file references to work remotely -- Acepting jmx filename as a parameter (not requiring that it be named the same as the directory)
+-- Changing any CSV file references to work remotely -- Acepting jmx filename as a parameter (not requiring that it be named the same as the directory) -- Read in *.jmx
+-- Default to 1 instance if count not present
+-- Take jmx as a param, default to project name if not present -- Accept a list of hosts instead of launching new ones -- Accept a list of IPs to be assigned to new hosts

 Usage: ./jmeter-ec2 [PROJECT NAME] [NUMBER OF INSTANCES DESIRED]*